rjsf-team/react-jsonschema-form/packages/docs/docs/api-reference/utility-functions.md

 - UISchemaSubmitButtonOptions: The merging of the `DEFAULT_OPTIONS` with any custom ones

 ### getUiOptions<T = any, S extends StrictRJSFSchema = RJSFSchema, F extends FormContextType = any>()
-Get all passed options from ui:options, and ui:<optionName>, returning them in an object with the `ui:` stripped off.
+Get all passed options from ui:options, and ui:&lt;optionName>, returning them in an object with the `ui:` stripped off.

 #### Parameters
 - [uiSchema={}]: UiSchema<T, S, F> - The UI Schema from which to get any `ui:xxx` options